agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 stuck to delivering the two ideas serially in this case.
 0-1 for Agent.

-Rule #2: I think both of us elaborate on the first main idea `people get hurt...`.
+Rule #2: I think both of us elaborate on the first main idea `People get hurt ...`.
 For the second point most of the info is expected to be delivered in the coming sections.
 Something that I didn't do is, I didn't really expand on this word `grow`, whereas an STM does, with "ignoring the injury and grow".
 This word needs some explanation as